2hog/docker-training/_presentations/docker-kubernetes-crash-course/presentation.md

 ---

-# Introduction to Docker and Kubernetes
+# Docker and Kubernetes crash course

 ---